-This Wine Quiz is Just the Beginning
+This Sommelier Quiz is Just the Beginning

 This quiz is only 15 questions long, but don’t get smug.
-This is not your usual wine quiz, the questions are designed to test if your knowledge is authentic.
+This is not your usual wine quiz; the questions are designed to test if your knowledge is authentic.
 Don’t be dismayed if you don’t get a high score.
 Take a look a the leaderboard.
-Most of those names are high level sommeliers, and at least one is a Master Sommelier.
+Most of those names are high-level sommeliers, and at least one is a Master Sommelier.

-The Sommelier Test
+The Sommelier Quiz